baymesh/baymesh-static-website/content/docs/getting-started/recommended-settings.md

     * **Licensed Operator**: Do not enable unless you are a licensed [Amateur Radio operators](https://en.wikipedia.org/wiki/Amateur_radio) and have read [Licensed Operations]({{< ref "/docs/licensed-operations" >}}).
 * Device Config
     * **Device Role**
-        * Client - Recommended for base stations and handheld use.
-Will relay messages it receives.
-        * Client Mute - for use on devices that you do not want to populate the network (like a third node at your house).
-Will not relay messages.
+        * Client Mute - Best for vehicles and anytime you have more than 2 nodes in the same place.
+It will not relay messages.
-        * Client Router / Router - Use a router ONLY if you have a powerful and permanently installed node that can see a large amount of area.
-Not something to             be used on a base station at home.
+        * Client - Recommended for a home "base stations" or your single primary node.
+It will relay messages it receives.
+        * Router / Repeater - Don't use this to get started.
+There are a lot of considerations, and caveats, to using the offical Router & Repeater roles.
+Remember: The Client role relays messages just fine.
         * See [offical docs for full breakdown](https://meshtastic.org/docs/configuration/radio/device/)
+* Module Configuration
     * MQTT
-    * If you want to be internet-connected, see [MQTT](MQTT)
+        * If you want to be internet-connected, see [MQTT](MQTT) - But this is for fixed position nodes, typically at home.
+    * Device Telemetry
+        * Device Metrics: 1 hour.
+        * Sensor Metrics: 1 hour.